WillDenby/make-python-faster/src/profiling_tools/line_profiler.md

 # 📈 line_profiler

-`line_profiler` is an external tool that goes into more detail than cProfile by showing how much time is spent on each line of your code.
-This is especially useful for fine-tuning performance by identifying slow lines in functions.
+`line_profiler` is an 3rd party tool that goes into more detail than `cProfile`, by showing how much time is spent on each line of your code.

-**Usage Example:**
+## Usage Example

-Install it with: `pip install line_profiler`
+Install it with: `pip install line_profiler`, and then run:

 ```python
 from line_profiler import LineProfiler